 A few days ago Neil reported on an article that I had written about how a few users were abusing Netscape.com’s site-mail feature to get their content promoted to the home page.
 While the feature on its own is a great idea, the abuse made it almost unbearable to use.
 Netscape has announced what appears to be a first step towards combating this problem.

 Before I detail their first steps, have a look at the following example.
-I received the following message from Netscape user nativestorm:
+I received a message from Netscape user nativestorm:

 By the time I clicked the link, the story was already on the home page.